stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 None of these are particularly difficult issues to overcome, but the number of cases where this occurs makes the code tedious to develop, error-prone, and less testable.

-We implement the following helper that allocates and populates a JNA structure array from an arbitrary collection of domain objects, providing a common solution to address these issues:
+The following helper allocates and populates a JNA structure array from an arbitrary collection of domain objects, providing a common solution to address these issues:

 ```java
 public final class StructureHelper {